Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

 New Town, the new city

 Photo credit: Flickr – Tim Edgeler

-This is the area of Edinburgh where you can find chic department stores and major fashion chains: if you plan to spend a day shopping, this is where you should stay.
-In the heart of Edinburgh relax in the city’s gardens, which are green havens of complete tranquillity.
-With its Georgian buildings, the city’s architecture dates back to the 18th century, and the area is considered to be one of the finest artistic achievements in the UK.
+This is the area of Edinburgh where you can find chic department stores and major fashion retail chains.
+If you plan to spend a day shopping, this is where you should stay.
+Located in the heart of Edinburgh, it’s a perfect area to relax in the city’s gardens, green havens offering absolute tranquillity.
+With its Georgian buildings dating back to the 18th century, the area’s architecture is considered to be one of the United Kingdom’s finest artistic achievements.

 Calton Hill and Broughton

 Photo credit: Flickr – Vanessa Engel